robertdebock/awx-on-digitalocean-k8s/README.md

 kubectl get secret my-awx-admin-password -o jsonpath="{.data.password}" | base64 --decode
 ```

+## Get the hostname.

 The Kubernetes deployments creates a load balancer.
 Please review the [Digital Ocean load balancer dashboard](https://cloud.digitalocean.com/networking/load_balancers).

+The service may take a couple of minutes to be available.

 ## Cleanup